Risk & actuarial studies

 Why choose UNSW?

-Studying Risk & Actuarial Studies at UNSW also means you can gain professional recognition with recognised Actuaries Institute (Australia) and the VEE credit for the Society for Actuaries (USA) when you graduate, with certain exemptions granted when you achieve the required academic standard.
-Similarly, some students (especially Actuarial Studies (Co-op) students and dual degree students) may also be eligible to gain exemption from the university accreditation components of the Associate Program of the Actuaries Institute professional examinations.
+Studying at UNSW also means that you can gain global actuarial accreditations.
+To become a practicing actuary in Australia you can gain actuarial accreditation exemptions from the Foundation Program of the Actuaries Institute (Australia) professional examinations and the Validation by Educational Experience (VEE) credit for the Society for Actuaries (USA) and Casualty Actuarial Society (USA) by achieving the required academic standard in the professionally accredited courses in your UNSW actuarial studies programs.
+Similarly, some students (especially Actuarial Studies (Co-op) students and dual degree students) may also be eligible to gain exemption from the university accreditation components of the Actuary Program of the Actuaries Institute professional examinations.
+Students who wish to complete their studies with the Institute and Faculty of Actuaries (UK) or the Society of Actuaries (USA) may be eligible to receive credit for subjects they have credit with the Actuaries Institute.

 Your career opportunities